WillGDx/WillGDx/README.md

 - 🔭 I’m currently working...
 Assistente de T.I
 - 🌱 I’m currently learning...
 Front-End
+- ⚡ Obcjetive...
+Full-Stack
+- 😄 Pronouns...
+Will
 <!--
 **WillGDx/WillGDx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.